Zhu Lin's webpage

 Manually Inspect Data: Identify inconsistencies visually.

-Exact Matching: Use IF
+Exact Matching: Use IF or COUNTIF to match strings exactly.

 =IF(A1="Vendor A", "Match", "No Match")

-Partial Matching: Use SEARCH
+Partial Matching: Use SEARCH or FIND for substring matching.

 =IF(ISNUMBER(SEARCH("Vendor", A1)), "Potential Match", "No Match")